The Global Research Landscape

 Note: total registrations refers to only those who registered and provided consent for us to use their information

-We also asked webinar registrants to tell us why they attended.
-“I am a clinician who treats snakebites” was the most common reason for attending the webinar (n = 301).The chart below provides a breakdown of responses for both days.
+When asked for the reasons for attending, “I am a clinician who treats snakebites” was the most common reason for attending the webinar (n = 301).The chart below provides a breakdown of responses for both days.